TheGoodlike13/sahyun_bot/README.md

 #### [downtime]

+Leniency = amount of seconds of downtime that should be ignored; defaults to 1; all values less than 1 become 1

 Unlike the previous sections, this section is dynamic.
-Each key should match an alias of a command, and the value is a special string which represents downtime for that command.
+Each key matches an alias of a command, and the value is a special string which represents downtime for that command.
 Downtime only applies to user roles that are limited (generally, less than VIP).